builab/subtomo2Chimera/README.md

 *--avgBoxSize* Box Size of the average.
 3 values seperated by comma and double quoted.
 Better be a cube.
 Not tested with non-cube yet.

 *--tomoname* Name of tomo for the visualization.
 You have to do this script for each tomo you want to visualize.
+And the tomo name needs 100% match.

 Not required option